 Games reinforce the learning that is taking place in your school day.
 Your kids read a book, do a project, watch a documentary, and then pull it all together with a game.
 Utilizing a variety of forms of learning along with the repetition of information throughout each method lead to greater retention of what is learned.
 To memorize information and then immediately forget it is truly a waste of time on the part of the student and the teacher.

 Getting your kids to think out of the box while problem solving can be hard.
 Games build creativity in problem solving.
 They must use trial and error to get the best outcome and be successful in the game.
 This leads directly into the next point.

 Learn from Mistakes

 There are so many ways to gameschool!
 Some people use games as the curriculum itself and some use games to supplement and reinforce their more structured school day.
 We are somewhere in the middle.
+If you want to learn more about how to use games to teach, take a look at this post.
 Do you use games for school?
 Leave a comment and let us know your favorites and how you use them.

 While you could spend a small fortune on board games, we know and have, you can also gameschool on a budget.
 You can find all of our budget gaming posts here.